 In April 2021 Ofsted became responsible for the inspection of apprenticeship provision at all levels.
 This was recommended in the Review of Post-18 Education and Funding 2019, to ensure consistent judgements and approaches across the provision.

-This means that Ofsted will inspect all apprenticeship training at registered OfS providers and will report its judgements to the ESFA and the OfS.
+This means that Ofsted inspects all apprenticeship training at OfS registered providers and reports its judgements to the ESFA and the OfS.

-The ESFA, as the body with overall accountability for the apprenticeship programme, will determine any action necessary on the basis of its intervention policy.
+The ESFA, as the body with overall accountability for the apprenticeship programme, determines any action necessary on the basis of its intervention policy.

-Where we can take assurance from the ESFA that it can take appropriate action we are unlikely to take regulatory action in relation to the quality of a provider’s apprenticeships.
+Where we can take assurance from the ESFA that it will take appropriate action we are unlikely to take regulatory action in relation to the quality of a provider’s apprenticeships.

-We will consider whether Ofsted’s judgements provide evidence that there might be quality and standards concern beyond apprenticeships at a provider.
+We also consider whether Ofsted’s judgements provide evidence that there might be quality and standards concern beyond apprenticeships at a provider.

-We also included apprenticeships as a distinct group in our consultation on the regulation of student outcomes.
+We included apprenticeships as a distinct group in our consultation on the regulation of student outcomes.

 The OfS’s role in external quality assurance